EK9 KNOWLEDGE: Honda Recaro L-Modular / SRD / Speed seats

 Her you can find some further details of the single parts:

-The same seats were not only used as an OEM seat by Honda, but as far is i know it was also used by Porsche back in the day and most probably also a few others manufacturers.
+The same seats were not only used as an OEM seat by Honda, but as far as I know it was also used by Porsche back in the day and most probably also a few others manufacturers.

 https://www.recaro-automotive.com/de/dynamik/recaro-speed

-According to this site, the speed was a lightly modified version of the SRD with smaller sholder pads and a slightly higher headrest than the SR.
+According to this site, the speed was a lightly modified version of the SRD with smaller shoulder pads and a slightly higher headrest than the SR.

 Having Recaro still producing them is a good sign for the Honda Enthusiast.
 Because it means that spare parts are still and will be available for a while.